Adult and Youth Group Tours

 Explore the wigwams in Conner Prairie's earliest historic area.
 Experience the lives of the Lenape, or Delaware, Indians and strike a deal with a fur trader.
 Get some tomahawk training too and try to hit the target.

-Prairietown is a bustling community struggling to survive in the year 1836.
+Prairietown is a thriving pioneer town in the year 1836.
 Step back in time where the people, animals, objects, buildings and daily routines are just as they were in the 19th century.
 Meet the townspeople, take a lesson in the schoolhouse, earn some wages by helping with chores, and spend your earnings at Whitaker’s Store.
 Take on a role in town and decide if you and your family would like to stay and become a citizen of the town.

 William Conner Homestead

 Peek into William Conner’s world when you visit his homestead, a treasured piece of Indiana history.
-Explore the Loom House, gardens and get up close and personal with some of our animals in the Animal Encounters Barn.
-You can groom and play with baby animals such as lambs, chicks, kids and calves.
+Explore the Loom House, heirloom gardens and get up close and personal with some of our animals in the Animal Encounters Barn like lambs, chicks, kids and calves.
+Talk to our animal experts about our historic breeds and what we are doing to preserve them.